Form W-2 Preview

 IRS Form W-2 (Wage and Tax Statement) is one of the most important tax documents for American workers.
 Employers issue W-2 forms to report employee wages and the taxes withheld during the calendar year.
 For Tax Year 2025, employers must provide W-2s to employees by January 31, 2026.

 Understanding your W-2 is essential for accurate tax filing.
-The form contains critical information across 20+ boxes, including your gross wages (Box 1), federal tax withheld (Box 2), Social Security wages and taxes (Boxes 3-4), Medicare wages and taxes (Boxes 5-6), and various other compensation and benefits in Box 12.
+The form contains critical information across 20+ boxes, including your gross wages (Box 1), federal tax withheld (Box 2), Social Security wages and taxes (Boxes 3–4), Medicare wages and taxes (Boxes 5–6), and various other compensation and benefits in Box 12.
+For a complete narrative walkthrough of every field, read our in-depth W-2 (2026) guide.